Principles

 Moral Progress Is the Responsibility of Every Generation

-Each age must refine its understanding of justice and human dignity.
+Every age must refine its understanding of justice and human dignity.
 The work is ongoing.

 Faith Must Serve Liberty, Justice, and Human Flourishing